William F. Allen (Delaware politician): Early life and family

 Allen was born in Seaford, Delaware, son of Willard Franklin ("Frank") Allen and Mollie (Smith) Allen.
 His father was a foreman on the Pennsylvania Railroad for 40 years, retiring in 1921.
 Frank's oldest brother, William Asbury Allen, served in the Confederate army, 1861-1863.

 Allen married Mary Addie Davis on April 16, 1906, in Marydel, Maryland.
-Her father, Robert A. Davis, ran a store and was postmaster of the now-defunct town of Slaughter, Delaware.
-He served a term as a Republican in the General Assembly.
+Her father, Robert A. Davis, owned several stores and was postmaster of the now-defunct town of Slaughter (near Hartly) in Kent County, Delaware.
+He served one term as a Republican (1888) in the General Assembly.
 Allen and his wife had three children; Franklyn, Robert, and Doris.
 They belonged to St. John's Methodist Episcopal Church in Seaford.

-While still in school Allen began working for the Pennsylvania Railroad as a carpenter, and later advanced to become a ticket agent, telegrapher, and train dispatcher.
+While in high school Allen began working for the Pennsylvania Railroad as a carpenter, and later advanced to become a ticket agent, telegrapher, and train dispatcher.
 From ca. 1905 until 1909 he was the station master at Marydel, Maryland.
-He returned to Seaford in 1909 and later left the railroad to begin a real estate brokerage business specializing in farmland.
-In 1914 he began the Allen Package Company to make shipping containers for fruit, vegetables, and oysters.
-He also formed a brokerage firm to buy fruit and produce throughout the Delmarva Peninsula.
-In 1927 he was granted a franchise by the Pure Oil Company of New York for the Delmarva Peninsula.
+While living there, Allen launched his first business venture in 1905 when he and seven investors started the Marydel and Templeville Telephone Company.
+The next year he purchased his father-in-law's general merchandise store in Marydel which was thereafter operated by W. F. Allen & Co.
+He returned to Seaford in 1909 and after a few years quit the railroad to focus on his real estate brokerage business, which specialized in farmland.
+In 1914 he further diversified by starting the Allen Package Company, which employed about 50 men to make shipping containers for fruit, vegetables, and oysters.
+Two years later he added a canning factory in Blades to his growing portfolio.
+He formed a brokerage firm to buy fruit and vegetable produce throughout the Delmarva Peninsula.
+His office in Cape Charles, Virginia, reportedly shipped 1,500 carloads of potatoes each year.
+In 1927 he was granted a lucrative franchise by the Pure Oil Company of New York for the Delmarva Peninsula.
+In a biographical sketch published in 1929 Allen was said to be "one of Delaware's most interesting businessmen."
+He was "a self-made man and during his long business career has found it desirable to turn his hand to various occupations always with success, which has led to business expansion and work of a higher and more responsible plane."

-In 1915 Allen purchased one of Seaford's most distinguished residences.
-Located on High Street, the large frame house had been constructed in 1886 by Willie M. Ross, a son of Governor William H. Ross, a successful businessman, a one-term state senator (1890-1894), and a Delaware state treasurer (1896-1898).
+In 1915 Allen's business and financial success led him to purchase one of Seaford's most distinguished residences.
+Located on High Street, the large frame house had been constructed in 1886 by Willie M. Ross, a son of Governor William H. Ross, the owner of a successful fertalizer business, a one-term state senator (1890-1894), and a Delaware state treasurer (1896-1898).
 Allen paid $5,250 for the house that Ross reportedly had spent $17,000 to build.
-After ten years, Allen removed the Queen Anne style porches and replaced them with spacious Colonial Revival porches with Ionic columns.
+After ten years, Allen removed the Queen Anne style porches and replaced them with imposing "colonial" porches with Ionic columns.
 The alterations were begun in April 1925 and were completed five months later.